SumoLogic/sumologic-documentation/docs/cse/automation-service/automation-service-examples.md

 {@import ../../reuse/automation-service-la-note.md}

 Following are examples that show you how to create automations with the Automation Service.
-The examples, which are listed in order from simple (performing a basic automation using an out-of-the-box integration) to complex (creating a custom integration), illustrate many of the tasks you’ll perform on a regular basis when you create your own automations.
+The examples, which are listed in order from simple (performing a basic automation using an out-of-the-box integration) to advanced (creating a custom integration), illustrate many of the tasks you’ll perform on a regular basis when you create your own automations.

 ## Simple example: Configure an enrichment